usgs/wdfn-blog/content/build-river-conditions.md

 This process of creating individual frames and them stitching together into a video or GIF will work for any set of images you have.
-To use this code with other frames (if you didn’t create the ones above), just change out the first line of the GIF or video code chunks that define your vector of files as the object, `frames`.
+To use this code with other frames (if you didn’t create the ones above), just change out the first line of the GIF or video code chunks that define the object, `frames`, which contains the filepaths of the images you want to convert to an animation.

 Optimizing for various platforms  {#optimize}
 --------------------------------